govuk-one-login/mobile-id-check-async/backend-api/README.md

 ```bash
 git config --local core.hooksPath .github/hook-scripts
 ```

 ## Cloudformation Template

 All infrastructure is written as code using Cloudformation.
 The `template.yaml` contains the infrastructure that is deployed to AWS.

 For readability, infrastructure is written in smaller `*.yaml` files, which are joined together to form the `template.yaml`.
 Do not update the `template.yaml` directly as this is automatically generated.

-For guidance on adding, updating or removing infrastructure, see the[ infra/README.md](./infra/README.md)
+For guidance on adding, updating or removing infrastructure, see the[infra/README.md](./infra/README.md)

 ## Running tests